Why Every Modern Household Needs a Family Finance CFO

 A Family CFO doesn’t just pick stocks; they design an Investment Policy Statement (IPS) for the family.

-• Asset Allocation: Ensuring the family isn't over-leveraged in one area (like local real estate) while ignoring others (like global equities or inflation-protected bonds).
+• Asset Allocation: Ensuring the family isn’t over-leveraged in one area (like local real estate) while ignoring others (like global equities, fixed-income and bond investments, or inflation-protected bonds), and aligning investments with the family's long term goals.

 2. Comprehensive Cash Flow Engineering